-- Committee members are: Immediate Past President, President, President-Elect, Immediate Past Vice President for Finance, Vice President for Finance, Vice President for Finance-Elect (if applicable), Secretary, (2) College Representatives, (3) Secondary (High School/CBO) Representatives.
-All committee members must be current members of NYSACAC. - Members serve in a consulting role to the Vice President for Finance and Finance Elect and collaborate on budget considerations and fiscal policies. - The term of service is two years
+- Committee members are: Immediate Past President, President, President-Elect, Immediate Past Vice President for Finance, Vice President for Finance-Elect (if applicable), Secretary, (2) College Representatives, (3) Secondary (High School/CBO) Representatives, and Executive Director (ex oficio).
+All committee members must be current members of NYSACAC. - Members serve in a consulting role to the Vice President for Finance and Finance Elect, with their primary focus being budget considerations and fiscal policies. - The term of service is two years. - Maintain and update detailed policies and procedures that include a list of important items that need to be taken care of each month.